EliteAsian123/BannerAdditions/README.md

 ## Download
 [Github mod download](https://github.com/EliteAsian123/BannerAdditions/releases) (click on the `.jar` file and put it in your mods folder).<br>
 [CurseForge mod download](https://www.curseforge.com/minecraft/mc-mods/banneradditions) (could be out of date compared to the Github download).

+## Incompatibilities
+- [Bedspreads](https://www.curseforge.com/minecraft/mc-mods/bedspreads) (does not work at all)
+- [Cauldron Recipes](https://www.curseforge.com/minecraft/mc-mods/cauldron-recipes) (you cannot clear banner patterns in a cauldron)

 ## Creating your own Banner Patterns
 See the [wiki](https://github.com/EliteAsian123/BannerAdditions/wiki/Creating-Custom-Banner-Patterns)!<br>